 These are just 5 of the most profitable blogging niches.
 There are many more, and above all else, it really comes down how creatively you can monetize your blog.
 Next up we’re going to look at the 5 steps you can take today to easily find your blogging niche.

 How to find and choose your blogging niche in 5 easy steps

 We need to ask a few questions to get to an honest answer to what your blogging niche is and should be.

 What are your passions?
 Things you love to do, talk about, hobbies, etc.

 You need to remember, your blog could go on for months and years.
 Is this really a topic you’re going to be passionate about writing in 2 years’ time still?
 Your blog is like a really long story, it evolves and develops over time, but with all great stories, there is structure and a clear topic throughout.

 This doesn’t mean to say you should write about all of your passions though.
 Even if you don’t feel as if you’re passionate about a certain subject yet, passion can be developed.
 As long as you enjoy writing about it and have enough knowledge on the subject.
-Which brings us to our next question.
+This brings us to our next question.

 2. What are you knowledgeable about?